imfeear/bank-account-transactions-payment/README.md

-# JalaBank
+# NewBank

-JalaBank is a full-stack web application that simulates the core operations of a modern digital banking system.\
+NewBank is a full-stack web application that simulates the core operations of a modern digital banking system.\
 The project includes modules for **account management**, **transactions**, **payments**, **authentication**, and **user data